Esc0nder/ultra-sonic-alert-/README.md

-this uses discord web hooks and esp32 and an ultra sonic sensor i came up with this idea cause my kitten keeps escaping out my backdoor its quite a simple project tbh but i still thought it might be worth posting anyway
+this uses discord web hooks and esp32 and an ultra sonic sensor to alert you when something is detected,i came up with this idea cause my kitten keeps escaping out my backdoor, its quite a simple project tbh but i still thought it might be worth posting anyway

 what youll need: